dotnet/docs-aspire/docs/fundamentals/testing.md

 - Relies on the `DistributedApplicationTestingBuilder` to asynchronously create the app host.
   - The `appHost` is an instance of `IDistributedApplicationTestingBuilder` that represents the app host.
+  - The `appHost` instance has its service collection configured with the standard HTTP resilience handler.
+For more information, see [Build resilient HTTP apps: Key development patterns](/dotnet/core/resilience/http-resilience).
 - The `appHost` has its `BuildAsync` method invoked, which returns the `DistributedApplication` instance as the `app`.
+  - The `app` has its service provider get the <xref:Aspire.Hosting.ApplicationModel.ResourceNotificationService> instance.
   - The `app` is started asynchronously.
-- An `HttpClient` is created for the `webfrontend` resource.
+- An `HttpClient` is created for the `webfrontend` resource by calling `app.CreateHttpClient`.
+- The `resourceNotificationService` is used to wait for the `webfrontend` resource to be available and running.
-- A simple GET request is made to the root of the `webfrontend` resource.
+- A simple HTTP GET request is made to the root of the `webfrontend` resource.
 - The test asserts that the response status code is `OK`.

 ## Summary